 Dick Howser Stadium

 The stadium also houses all of the baseball offices.
-The coaches' offices look over the stadium behind home plate.
+The coaches’ offices overlook the stadium behind home plate.
 There is also a weight room and training area adjacent to the clubhouse.
 Each of the areas were expanded and improved during the renovation process.

 There are on-going efforts to keep Dick Howser Stadium one of the top facilities in college baseball.
-Truly a "player's ballpark," the stadium has had many upgrades even since the $12 million renovation completed less than five years ago.
+Truly a “player’s ballpark,” the stadium has had many upgrades even since the $12 million renovation was completed.
 In 2005 an upgraded $50,000 sound system was installed and an enhanced exterior brick façade as the outfield walls now match the exterior grandstand of the stadium.
+During the summer of 2011, the field underwent a major face lift in which a new drainage system was put in place in the outfield.
+New sod was also laid in both the infield and outfield, while new clay was deposited in the infield to regulate moisture.
+The foul territory, from the edge of the outfield grass in front of the first base dugout all the way around to the third base dugout, was lined with turf.
+The most recent addition to Howser Stadium will find the greatest fans in the nation staying cool as seven new 14-foot fans were installed in the grandstand.

-The Seminole faithful set the standard for all others in the ACC as more than 100,000 FSU fans have attended games at Dick Howser Stadium nine times in the last 10 years and no ACC school has drawn more fans this decade than Florida State.
+The Seminole faithful set the standard for all others in the ACC as more than 100,000 FSU fans have attended games at Dick Howser Stadium each of the last 15 years and 17 of the last 18.
+No ACC school has drawn as many fans in the new millennium.

 Seminole fans are simply the best and most knowledgeable in college baseball.
-Although they live and die with `their' Seminoles, the FSU faithful are known nationwide for their sportsmanship and appreciation of good baseball -- by both teams.
-Fans, along with the stadium and a professional game operation, are a large reason that Mike Martin Field at Dick Howser Stadium has been chosen as an NCAA Regional Tournament site 23 times in 27 years since its opening in 1983.
-Dick Howser Stadium has also been host to five Super Regionals in the 10 years since the new postseason format was adopted.
+Although they live and die with their Seminoles, the FSU faithful are known nationwide for their sportsmanship and appreciation of good baseball — by both teams.
+Fans, along with the stadium and a professional game operation, are a large reason that Mike Martin Field at Dick Howser Stadium has been chosen as an NCAA Regional Tournament site 30 times in 34 years since its opening in 1983.
+Dick Howser Stadium has also served as host to 10 Super Regionals since the new postseason format was adopted in 1999.

 The stadium was dedicated in honor of Dick Howser in March of 1988 prior to an exhibition game between Florida State and the Kansas City Royals, two of Howser’s former teams.
 As part of the stadium dedication, Kansas City all-stars George Brett and Bo Jackson helped unveil a new $150,000 matrix scoreboard and a bronze bust of Howser.
 While the bust of Howser still stands in Haggard Baseball Plaza, the matrix scoreboard was replaced in January 2004 with a new $800,000 video board.
 The state-of-the-art scoreboard provides lineups, statistics and replays throughout the game and stands 40 feet high and 70 feet wide.